open-ephys/onix-docs/source/Hardware Guide/Headstages/headstage-64/index.rst

 ~~~~~~~~~~~~~~~~~~~~
 Optical stimulation is provided by a dual-channel, high-current LED driver.
 This driver can be used for LEDs or laser diodes.
 It provides 800-mA per
 channel.

-    :Q: Can I parallel the Cathode connections to increase max current?
+The cathodic connections can be paralleled to increase max current.

-    :A: Yes.
 The maximum peak current in 1.6 Amps.
-However, if you deliver this
+However, if you deliver this current for
-        current for a significant amount of time, the headstage will shutdown due
+a significant amount of time, the headstage will shutdown due to an
-        to an over-temperture condition.
-The optical stimulator is only appropriate
+over-temperture condition.
+The optical stimulator is only appropriate for low
-        for low duty-cycle pulse-type stimulation.
+duty-cycle pulse-type stimulation.

 Electical Stimulation
 ~~~~~~~~~~~~~~~~~~~~~~